Associative subalgebras of low-dimensional Majorana algebras

-Sakuma's theorem implies that the Majorana representations of the dihedral groups coincide with the subalgebras of $V_{\mathbb{M}}$ described by Norton; hence, these algebras have been named the \emph{Norton-Sakuma algebras}.
-Besides this, Majorana representations of various transposition groups have been described in \cite{IPSS10}, \cite{IS12}, \cite{I11b}, \cite{I11a} and \cite{IS}.

-Meyer and Neutsch \cite{MN93} showed the existence of a maximal $48$-dimensional subalgebra of $V_{\mathbb{M}}$ generated by $2A$-axes by proving that every associative subalgebra of $V_{\mathbb{M}}$ is generated by a set of pairwise orthogonal idempotents.
-Furthermore, they conjectured that $48$ was the largest possible dimension of an associative subalgebra of $V_{\mathbb{M}}$.
-This conjecture was proved later by Miyamoto \cite{Mi96}.
+One of the major obstacles in the examination of the Griess algebra is its nonassociativity.
+A natural approach to deal with this issue is the study of the associative subalgebras of $V_{\mathbb{M}}$; the seminal work in this direction was done by Meyer and Neutsch \cite{MN93}, who proved that every maximal associative subalgebra of $V_{\mathbb{M}}$ has an orthogonal basis of indecomposable idempotents.
+Furthermore, they conjectured that $48$ is the largest possible dimension of an associative subalgebra of $V_{\mathbb{M}}$.
+By showing that the length of any idempotent of $V_{\mathbb{M}}$ is at least $1$ (with respect to our scaling), Miyamoto \cite{Mi96} proved this conjecture.
+After this, connections between Virasoro frames, root systems, Niemeier lattices and maximal associative subalgebras of $V_{\mathbb{M}}$ have been explored in \cite{DLMN98}.

+Inspired by Sakuma's theorem \cite{S07}, Ivanov \cite[Ch.~8]{I09} introduced the following terminology.
+Suppose that $V$ is a commutative nonassociative real algebra with inner product generated by a finite set $\Omega$ of idempotents of length $1$.
+We say that $V$ is a \emph{Majorana algebra} with \emph{Majorana axes} $\Omega$ if axioms \textbf{M1-M7} of \cite[p.~2433]{IPSS10} are satisfied (with $\Omega$ in the place of $A$).
+The \emph{Majorana involutions} of $V$, which correspond to the restriction of the \emph{Miyamoto involutions} \cite{Mi96}, are the automorphisms of $V$ defined by axiom \textbf{M6}.
+If $G$ is a finite group generated by a set of involutions $T$ such that $T^g=T$, for all $g \in G$, a \emph{Majorana representation} of $(G,T)$ on a Majorana algebra $V$ is a linear representation of $G$ on $V$ together with a compatible injection of $T$ into the Majorana axes of $V$ (see \cite[Sec.~3]{IPSS10}).
+We denote by $a_t$ the Majorana axis corresponding to $t \in T$.

+The prototypical example of a Majorana algebra is $V_{\mathbb{M}}$ (see \cite[Ch.~8]{I09}).
+In \cite{IPSS10}, Sakuma's theorem was proved for Majorana algebras: this establishes that the Majorana algebras generated by two Majorana axes have eight possible isomorphism types.
+Majorana representations of various finite groups have been described in \cite{IPSS10}, \cite{IS12}, \cite{I11b}, \cite{I11a} and \cite{IS}.
+Notably, Seress \cite{Se12} designed and implemented an algorithm for the construction of $2$-closed Majorana representations.